lizhicq/QuantDev/README.md

 ### Data Source

 Data is imported from yahoo finance, I wrapped sp500 stocks from 2000-01-01 to 2018-08-08.
 You're free to add more stocks using the template.
+I personally add TSLA, YHOO, BABA.

 I used mysql to manage the stocks daily data and provide table to create/insert/update query for reference.
 It is easy to migrate the data with mysql.